tiagodeliberali/blog/docs/multiple_consumers.md

 - 10 producers producing 200k msgs each
 - 10 consumers
-- batches of 30 messages to consume and produce
+- Batches of 30 messages to consume and produce
-- everything working in parallel
+- Everything working in parallel

 With a simple mutex, this scenario took about `380s to produce` and `600s to consume`.
 When we changed to our implementation it took about `1 to 2s to produce and consume`.
 So, yes, it worth spending some time thinking about this stuff.